locke8/weaponmark/README.md

 ![Punch Example](https://raw.githubusercontent.com/locke8/weaponmark/master/src/main/resources/screens/punch.png)

-Since we don't yet know the command line parameters, we type `weaponmark [Enter]` to have the program ask us for them.
+Since we don't yet know the command line parameters, we type `weaponmark [ENTER]` to have the program ask us for them.
 We enter the first three parameters (Weapon Name, Hit Dice, and Damage Dice) and accept the defaults for the rest (by pressing enter repeatedly).
 Next we see the line `= weaponmark Punch 8 4` which shows us how we can run the same command by supplying the needed parameters on the command line, teaching us as we go.
 Lastly, weaponmark prints the details of how the benchmark was run and what the results were.